• Skip to main content

 The country’s capital city is a modern and efficient place where wide boulevards run between expansive government properties.
 I confess that it feels a bit unsettling to suddenly see buildings that look a bit like skyscrapers.

-The city of Rabat is on the World Heritage List because of the blend of modern imperial palaces built in the early 1900s by the French and the ancient citadels and Islamic structures from 800 years earlier.
+The city of Rabat is on the World Heritage List because of the blend of modern imperial palaces built in the early 1900s by the French and ancient citadels and Islamic structures from 800 years earlier.

 The old fortress of Chellah on the edge of town is really interesting, even if it is mainly in ruins.